kubernetes/website/content/en/blog/_posts/2023-10-19-Gateway-API-GA.md

 - [ReferenceGrant][refg]

-[ReferenceGrant][refg] is a slightly special case as we are considering what to do with this resource next: we've come to understand this might be a feature applicable to the greater Kubernetes community and we're trying to navigate potentially moving it somewhere more general to maximize benefit.
+[ReferenceGrant][refg] is a slightly special case as we are considering what to do with this: we've come to understand this might be a feature applicable to the greater Kubernetes community and we're trying to navigate potentially moving it somewhere more general to maximize benefit.

 For those interested in service mesh, note that we continue to work on making Gateway API resources available for use in service mesh contexts as part of the [GAMMA project][gamma].
-Please see our recent blog post ["Gateway API v0.8.0:
+Please see our recent blog post [Gateway API v0.8.0:
-Introducing Service Mesh Support"][gammablog] for more details.
+Introducing Service Mesh Support][gammablog] for more details.

 What you've seen here is _not exhaustive_!
 Gateway API is a highly active project, with dozens of people actively working on it.
 If you're hoping to see